 - Type I (clitoridectomy)

 - Type IV includes all other harmful procedures to the female genitalia for non-medical purpose.

-Historically it appears in ancient Egypt due to immigration and globalization it disseminated to all over the world with highly prevalent in 28 African countries including Ethiopia.
+Historically it appears in ancient Egypt.
+Due to immigration and globalization it disseminated to all over the world.
+Today it is highly prevalent in 28 African countries including Ethiopia.